Zoysa2000/Zoysa2000/README.md

 <h1 align="center">I'm Thilina De Zoysa | DevOps & Cloud Enthusiast</h1>
-<p align="justify-center">I am a Computer Science undergraduate at General Sir John Kotelawala Defence University, passionate about leveraging technology to solve complex problems.
-With a strong background in software development, I specialize in web and mobile application development, focusing on creating efficient and innovative solutions.
-I am a self-motivated learner, skilled in adapting quickly to new theories, tools, technologies, and frameworks, utilizing logical thinking to solve problems, and proficient in collaborative teamwork.
-My aim is to contribute to meaningful projects and deliver innovative solutions as a Software Engineer.</p>
+<p align="justify-center">I am an IT professional passionate about technology-driven problem-solving, with experience in software
+development and deployment.
+I focus on building efficient, scalable solutions and have a strong interest in DevOps and Cloud practices.
+I am a self-motivated learner with strong logical thinking, teamwork, and adaptability, aiming to contribute to impactful projects as a Full Stack Software Engineer</p>
 <p align="center">
   <img src="https://st4.depositphotos.com/9233766/40752/i/450/depositphotos_407523070-stock-photo-devops-agile-development-concept-on.jpg" width="100%" alt="JavaScript Development GIF">
 </p>